sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 The χ² (chi-square) goodness-of-fit test
 ----------------------------------------

 The χ² goodness-of-fit test is one of the oldest hypothesis tests around.
-It was invented by `Karl Pearson (1900) <../Other/References.html#pearson-1900>`__, with some corrections made later by `Sir Ronald Fisher (1922a)
+It was invented by :ref:`Karl Pearson (1900) <Pearson_1900>`, with some corrections made later by :ref:`Sir Ronald Fisher (1922a) <Fisher_1922a>`.
+It tests whether an observed frequency distribution of a nominal variable
-<../Other/References.html#fisher-1922a>`__.
-It tests whether an observed
+|nominal| matches an expected frequency distribution.
+For example, suppose a
-frequency distribution of a nominal variable |nominal| matches an expected frequency distribution.
-For example, suppose a group of patients has been undergoing an experimental treatment and have had their health assessed to see whether their condition has improved, stayed the same or worsened.
+group of patients has been undergoing an experimental treatment and have had their health assessed to see whether their condition has improved, stayed the same or worsened.
 A goodness-of-fit test could be used to determine whether the numbers in each category - improved, no change, worsened - match the numbers that would be expected given the standard treatment option.
 Let’s think about this some more, with some psychology.

 The cards data
 ~~~~~~~~~~~~~~